Prosa/modulariztion_example/README.md

     1. How can you use modules within your app, the proper way
     2. How can you design widgets that will change its theme dynamically depending on the apps theme.
-    3. Few fundamental example about [Get package](https://pub.dev/packages/get) and its use.
+    3. Few fundamental examples about [Get package](https://pub.dev/packages/get) and its use.